Quantcast

 RELATED

-Cuffin' season is officially in full effect, ladies and gentleman, and if you're anything like me, you've been benched.
+Cuffin' season is officially in full effect, ladies and gentlemen, and if you're anything like me, you've been benched.
 Luckily, the activity that means most this season can be a one man's sport, if you so choose.
-Netflix and Chillin' is a recreation that is meant to be enjoyed by all, young and old; so get your wine and popcorn ready and let's get this thing crackin.
+Netflix and Chillin' is a recreation that is meant to be enjoyed by all, young and old; so get your wine and popcorn ready, and let's get this thing crackin.

 Whether you're in this game alone and you need an excuse to get away from family drama this season or you're boo'd up and watching a flick with the fam, here are a list of Black AF titles you won't want to miss out on this month: